syncopika/visual_novel_maker/README.md

 *SetScene.<b>backgroundClearChar</b>(imgSrcPath)*

 Takes one parameter - *imgSrcPath* is a string containing the path to the image you want to set for the background.
 Use this method if you want to show a new setting/reset the stage (note that this method clears the characters from the screen.
 If you want to change the background but keep the characters in place, just use SetScene.background()).

+*SetScene.<b>newBGwithMusicClearChar</b>(imgSrcPath, music)*

+Same as the method above, except this one also allows for the addition of music for a new scene. *music* is a string containing the path to a music file.
+Use this method to change a background, clear characters, and set new music at the same time.

 *SetScene.<b>changeCharacter</b>(name, characterSrc)*